adamdennett/EPC_Data_Analysis/HousingAndNetZero.knit.md

 :::
 :::

 ## How can we investigate this in the classroom?

 -   National Libaray of Scotland - and unbelieveable resource for historic maps - e.g. Hassocks, 1909

 ![](images/HassocksZoom25Inch1909.png){fig-align="centre" width="80%"}<https://maps.nls.uk/view/103670803>

 ## How can we investigate this in the classroom?

 -   Maps from different periods can give clues as to when some of the older local properties might have been built - Hassocks 1937

 ![](images/HassocksZoom25Inch1937.png){fig-align="centre" width="80%"}<https://maps.nls.uk/view/103670800>

+## How can we investigate this in the classroom?

+Through Spatial Data Science (Geographic Information Science - GIS - for those of us old enough to remember the last wave of the quantitative revolution!)